Vivendi chairman says Activision sale a possibility: report

-PARIS Vivendi Chairman Jean-Rene Fourtou said the media-to-telecom conglomerate may sell its $8.1 billion stake in video game publisher Activision Blizzard Inc, Bloomberg reported on Thursday citing an interview with the executive.
+PARIS Vivendi (VIV.PA) Chairman Jean-Rene Fourtou said the media-to-telecom conglomerate may sell its $8.1 billion stake in video game publisher Activision Blizzard Inc (ATVI.O), Bloomberg reported on Thursday citing an interview with the executive.

 Fourtou said the move was "a possibility" and that Vivendi is always looking at opportunities for all of its business, Bloomberg reported.